DrupalizeMe/drupal7-psdtotheme-series/presentations/slides/06-base.md

 ---------
-## Write Down Your Base Rules
+## Sample Description of Base Rules

-Design elements which are consistent from page-to-page.
+Describe elements which are consistent from page-to-page.

 ````
 Colors: